 You can get yourself ready by doing one DIY Preparedness project at a time.

 Here are some of our favorite DIY preparedness projects to get you started.
-Pick one a week or one a month.
+Pick one to complete each week or choose a larger project for each month.
 While this might look overwhelming, it isn’t!
 You can do this at your own pace and in your spare time.
 Get the family involved for even more preparedness fun.

 Make a DIY Emergency Kit:

 There are all kinds of kits that will help you be prepared.
 Choose one that you don’t currently have and begin getting the items together to create it.